 Located in Bush’s Pasture Park, the Bush House Museum is Salem’s 19th century time capsule.
-The Museum offers tours to the public and preserves and interprets the heritage of the Bush House and Bush’s Pasture Park to illuminate Oregon history and culture associated with the lives and legacy of Salem’s Bush Family.
+Operated by the Salem Art Association on behalf of the City of Salem, the Museum offers tours to the public and preserves and interprets the heritage of the Bush House and Bush’s Pasture Park to illuminate Oregon history and culture associated with the lives and legacy of Salem’s Bush Family.
 Featuring many iconic 19th century furnishings, this once technologically advanced home also contains much of its original furnishings and decor.
 As the comfortable home of a Bush family member until 1953, the Bush House Museum continues to welcome Salem visitors of all ages throughout the year.
 While in Bush’s Pasture Park, visitors can also explore the recently restored 1882 Conservatory, the second oldest in the west, and the Bush Barn Art Center.
 The 90 acre park also features walking trails, a civic rose garden and several children’s play areas.

 Purchase at the Bush Barn Art Center